Synch-Live/Synch.Live1.0/python/camera/server/README.md

 Note: to write `sigmoid_a` and `sigmoid_b` to database, a function `write_in_experiment_parameters_sigmoids` was added to the function `Sync(self)` in `video.py` to retrieve them and `Sync(self)` is being called in `server.py`.

+### experiments.html
+In order to have a new page with a list of distinct experiment ids stored in database, `experiments.html` file was created in `python/camera/server/templates` directory.
+An extra button to redirect to this page was added in `index.html`.
+In order to get distinct `experiment_id` from database, `get_all_experiment_ids_query` function was created in `database.py`.
+In `server.py` a new route and a function `experiments` were added to enable adding this button to the web app and to connect with `experiments.html`.